Disclosure: This article is written for entertainment purposes only and should not be construed as financial or any other type of professional advice.

 For more information on the types of fees you may incur with a self-directed IRA and methods of minimizing those fees, see this article on self-directed IRA fees at Bankrate.com.

-What are signs of fraudulent self-directed IRA investments?
+What are the signs of fraudulent self-directed IRA investments?

 The SEC gives examples of the tactics employed by fraudsters in conning people to invest in their schemes.
 These include: